Exploring Agumbe Rainforests with KCRE | Learning Adventures in Nature’s Classroom- II | Finale

 Consequently, leech therapy have made a comeback in the recent years as a new remedy for many chronic and life-threatening abnormalities, such as cardiovascular problems, cancer, metastasis, and many infectious diseases as well.

 Leeches are harmless.
 The only way to take them off when they latch on, is to pull them off, roll them (so they get the heat to survive) and put them back into their habitat.
 Trust me that doesn’t come easy.
 But someone rightly said, “Practise maketh a man perfect.”
 I have to admit, in 7 days I just managed to get them off me, the rolling part wasn’t mastered at all.
-I can pray they only survived!
+I can only pray they survived!

-The Akki Batta Peak walk
+The Akki Batta Peak trek

 Bad choices always teach us something.
 I developed Plantar fascitis in my left foot.
 Never again.
-After all “a wo-man is known by her shoes”!
+After all “a wo-man is known by her shoes.”

 The Akki batta peak was a fair climb and an incredibly picturesque one.
 We saw quite a few frogs, some orchids and fungi.
 My strength training came handy, and I’m so glad for that; as I am usually not that great with uphill treks.